tryscer/flock/flock-music.md

 Barry looks at me like he would look at an infantile, but the mechanic is mollified.
 ​	"Oh," he says softly.
 "I didn't know you guys were music fans.”
 ​	"So will you fix our car?"
 "Well…" says Eddie.
 "I'll fix your car.
 If, and only if, you play our little game here.
-As you can see, my play partner" – he slaps the back of the poor fellow lying on the table – "is temporarily indisposed".
+As you can see, my play partner –" he slaps the back of the poor fellow lying on the table – "is temporarily indisposed".
 ​	"We have no interest in playing your games," says Barry.  ​	"I'll play your game," I say.
 Barry nudges me.
 ​	"Good," says the mechanic.
 "Good".
 He gets up nimbly and goes towards that jukebox.

-*(...our friends when they-say… oooooooh la la\!)*
+*(...our friends when they-say… oooooh la la\!)*

 "Now this here jukebox," says the mechanic and slaps the old thing, "has a unique, one-of-a-kind behavior.
 It seems that when you kick it…" he kicks the jukebox like it was a bad dog.
 Life drains out of it.
 Its lights dim, the music slows then stops…